ArturoDeza/Piranhas/README.md

 We believe that one of the main unexplored areas in Computer Vision and Deep Learning is the use of a periphery and/or covert systems in recognition, registration and possibly egocentric vision.
 Perhaps with this toolkit, many deep learning scientists and engineers can help the vision community understand the answer to this question.

-Here is a list of Deep Learning papers that have foveal/peripheral-like mechanisms:

 ### Q: I do Computer Vision, what can I (get out of) / (do for) Piranhas toolkit?

 One of the main goals in Computer Vision is give the gift of sight to computers i.e. produce human-like levels of performance in ILSVRC and on image datasets like MNIST,LabelMe, SUN, ImageNet, and MSCOCO.
 While it is debatable if computers should in fact have the same (artificial) visual perception algorithms as humans, we think that the use of experimenting with clevelrly designed peripheral architectures opens a realm of possibilities for future solutions and new problems in the field of computer vision.